 Trustees of The Bhopal Medical Appeal

-LAURIE FLYNN - Chair The Bhopal Medical Appeal.
+LAURIE FLYNN - Trustee of The Bhopal Medical Appeal.
 Laurie is an award-winning investigative journalist and documentary filmmaker and Producer of two authoritative World In Action documentaries on the Bhopal Disaster.

 It's very difficult for me to put into words how upsetting it is to come back here 26 years later and see that the only force that has made any attempt to clear up this tragic and dreadful place is Mother Nature